-As yet, there is no minimum wage for the private sector as a whole, but generally employees are paid according to their professional worth.
+As yet, there is no minimum wage for the private sector as a whole, but generally employees are paid according to their level of skills and experience.

 - Is there a social security requirement that employers must contribute to?

-Employers hiring at least eight employees are required to register their organization together with their employees and pay contribution to the National Social Security Fund (NSSF).
+Employers hiring at least 8 employees must register their organization together with their employees and pay contribution to the National Social Security Fund (NSSF).
 The Social Security Law mentions health care, pension, and other schemes; however, at present only the occupational risk scheme has been implemented.
 The current contribution rate for occupational risk insurance is 0.8% of the monthly average wage.

 - What rules must be followed in hiring or firing employees?
 What obligations, if any, does an employer have to a dismissed employee?

 The Labor Law forbids discrimination in hiring, paying, promoting, assigning, training and firing employees for a variety of reasons, including race, sex, religion and political opinion (but not professional qualifications).
 Employers cannot hire people to work off debts or require a payment or bond as a condition of hiring.
 Probationary periods are permitted and vary for different jobs.